Betel nut chewing: Philippines

+A violation receipt for spitting of momma (betel nut).

 Betel nut chewing was formerly widespread among the ethnic groups of the Philippines.
 The country is where the areca palm (Areca catechu) is originally native to and where the tradition started before being spread via the Austronesian expansion (see history section).
 The Philippines also has the highest genetic diversity in Areca catechu populations and is home to several closely related Areca palm species, including a couple of endemic species that are used as (inferior) substitutes for Areca catechu, these are Areca caliso (known as kaliso or sakolon) and Areca ipot (known as ipot or saksik).
 Several varieties of Areca catechu nuts were also known in the Philippines, distinguished chiefly by the shape of the fruits.

 Betel nut chewing was described as being a "universal" practice among older people in the early 1900s.
 The most common configuration of the quid combines areca nut with slaked lime (usually made from heating crushed sea-shells) and betel leaves (tambul or siri).
 Tobacco may or may not be added.
-In modern times, it has grown out of favor and has been replaced by cigarettes and chewing gum.
+In modern times, it has gone out of favor and has been replaced by cigarettes and chewing gum.
 The practice only survives among more remote ethnic groups like the Cordillerans of Luzon, and the Lumad and Moro people of Mindanao.

+In Philippine English, this practice is known as momma.
 In the native languages of the Philippines, betel nut chewing is known variously as buyo, bunga, hitso, or ngangà in Tagalog, Bikol, and the Visayan languages; dapiau in Ivatan; and bua, mama or maman in Ilocano; luyos in Kapampangan; pasa in Basilan; and lugos in Zamboanga; among other names.